-South Africa slurs #1 Q32021 Notify users of the specific rule within the Hate Speech Community Standard that has been violated in the language in which they use Facebook, as recommended in case decision 2020-003-FB-UA (Armenians in Azerbaijan) and case decision 2021-002-FB-UA (Depiction of Zwarte Piet).
+South Africa Slurs #1 32021 Notify users of the specific rule within the Hate Speech Community Standard that has been violated in the language in which they use Facebook, as recommended in case decision 2020-003-FB-UA (Armenians in Azerbaijan) and case decision 2021-002-FB-UA (Depiction of Zwarte Piet).
 In this case, for example, the user should have been notified they violated the slurs prohibition.
-The Board has noted Facebook's response to Recommendation No. 2 in case decision 2021-002-FB-UA, which describes a new classifier that should be able to notify English- language Facebook users their content has violated the slur rule.
+The Board has noted Facebook's response to Recommendation No. 2 in case decision 2021-002-FB-UA, which describes a new classifier that should be able to notify English-language Facebook users their content has violated the slur rule.
 The Board looks forward to Facebook providing information that confirms implementation for English-language users and information about the timeframe for implementation for other language users.
-Enforcement Comprehensive Progress reported Wampum belt #1 Q42021 Provide users with timely and accurate notice of any company action being taken on the content their appeal relates to.
+Enforcement Comprehensive Progress reported Wampum Belt #1 .42021 Provide users with timely and accurate notice of any company action being taken on the content their appeal relates to.
 Where applicable, including in enforcement error cases like this one, the notice to the user should acknowledge that the action was a result of the Oversight Board's review process.
 Meta should share the user messaging sent when Board actions impact content decisions appealed by users, to demonstrate it has complied with this recommendation.
 These actions should be taken with respect to all cases that are corrected at the eligibility stage of the Board's process.
 Enforcement Comprehensive Progress reported

-Wampum belt #2 Q42021 Study the impacts of modified approaches to secondary review on reviewer accuracy and throughput.
-In particular, the Board requests an evaluation of accuracy rates when content moderators are informed that they are engaged in secondary review, so they know the initial determination was contested.
-This experiment should ideally include an opportunity for users to provide relevant context that may help reviewers evaluate their content, in line with the Board's previous recommendations.
-Meta should share the results of these accuracy assessments with the Board and summarize the results in its quarterly Board transparency report to demonstrate it has complied with this recommendation.
-Enforcement Comprehensive Meta reported implementation or described as work Meta already does but did not publish information to demonstrate implementation Wampum belt #3 Q42021 Conduct accuracy assessments focused on Hate Speech policy allowances that cover artistic expression and expression about human rights violations (e.g., condemnation, awareness raising, self-referential use, empowering use).
-This assessment should also specifically investigate how the location of a reviewer impacts the ability of moderators to accurately assess hate speech and counter speech from the same or different regions.
-The Board understands this analysis likely requires the development of appropriate and accurately labelled samples of relevant content.
-Meta should share the results of this assessment with the Board, including how these results will inform improvements to enforcement operations and policy development and whether it plans to run regular reviewer accuracy assessments on these allowances, and summarize the results in its Enforcement Somewhat Comprehensive Progress reported de uarterly Board transparency report to emonstrate it has complied with this ecommendation.
-Ayahuasca brew #1 Q42 ca 20 th St ex th ta re Co G al in he Board reiterates its recommendation from ase decision 2020-004-IG-UA and case decision 021-006-IG-UA that Meta should explain to users nat it enforces the Facebook Community tandards on Instagram, with several specific xceptions.
-The Board notes Meta's response to nese recommendations.
-While Meta may be aking other actions to comply with the ecommendations, the Board recommends Meta pdate the introduction to the Instagram ommunity Guidelines ("The Short" Community fuidelines) within 90 days to inform users that if ontent is considered violating on Facebook, it is lso considered violating on Instagram, as stated in the company's Transparency Center, with some exceptions.
-Enforcement Somewhat Comprehensive Progress reported
+Study the impacts of modified approaches to secondary review on reviewer accuracy and throughput.
+In particular, the Board requests an evaluation of accuracy rates when content moderators are informed that they Meta reported are engaged in secondary review, so they know the implementation or initial determination was contested.
+This experiment described as work Wampum should ideally include an opportunity for users to Meta already does Q42021 Comprehensive Enforcement provide relevant context that may help reviewers but did not publish Belt #2 information to evaluate their content, in line with the Board's previous recommendations.
+Meta should share the results of demonstrate these accuracy assessments with the Board and implementation summarize the results in its quarterly Board transparency report to demonstrate it has complied with this recommendation.

+Conduct accuracy assessments focused on Hate Speech policy allowances that cover artistic expression and expression about human rights violations (e.g., condemnation, awareness raising, self-referential use, empowering use).
+This assessment should also specifically investigate how the location of a reviewer Meta reported impacts the ability of moderators to accurately assess implementation or hate speech and counter speech from the same or described as work different regions.
+The Board understands this analysis Wampum Somewhat Meta already does Q42021 likely requires the development of appropriate and Enforcement Belt #3 Comprehensive but did not publish accurately labelled samples of relevant content.
+Meta information to should share the results of this assessment with the demonstrate Board, including how these results will inform implementation improvements to enforcement operations and policy development and whether it plans to run regular reviewer accuracy assessments on these allowances, and summarize the results in its quarterly Board transparency report to demonstrate it has complied with this recommendation.